-ICBC is committed to managing bodily injury and material damage claims costs and has been working with government to develop and implement short and long term strategies to mitigate the growth in claims costs.
-To address the growth in bodily injury claims, ICBC is increasing its overall claims staff which includes hiring additional injury adjusters, support staff, in-house legal and Special Investigation Unit employees.
-The additional injury staff is expected to provide a considerable net benefit by settling claims files quicker.
-In addition, ICBC is improving customers' access to benefits, including timely access to the medical treatments they need immediately after they report their claim.
+ICBC is committed to managing bodily injury and material damage claims costs and works with government to develop and implement short and long term strategies to mitigate the growth in claims costs.
+To address the growth in bodily injury claims, ICBC has further increased its overall claims staff which includes hiring additional injury adjusters, support staff, in-house legal and Special Investigation Unit employees.
+The additional injury staff already provides a significant net benefit by providing capacity to settle the increased number of claims files being received.
+In addition, ICBC has improved customers' access to benefits, including timely access to the medical treatments they need immediately after they report their claim.
 Tools to proactively combat exaggerated and fraudulent claims and strategic sourcing and initiatives designed to improve our supply chain model and manage supplier costs are also being implemented.

-ICBC uses investment income to partially offset the cost of rising insurance rates to policyholders and aims to balance risk and return within our investment portfolio, specifically the ability to generate an investment return against a need to control risk.
+ICBC uses investment income to partially offset the cost of rising insurance rates to policyholders and aims to balance risk and return within its investment portfolio, specifically the ability to generate an investment return against a need to control risk.
 Historically, investment income has been a strong contributor to ICBC's financial health.
 The current investment portfolio continues to perform well, exceeding industry benchmark returns.
 However, ICBC cannot rely upon investment return to help offset claims costs to the same extent it did in the past due to the current low level of interest rates.

 ICBC has kept its controllable operating costs flat for the last number of years and has managed to absorb inflationary increases despite an increase in business volumes both in policies and claims activity.
-Moving forward, ICBC will continue to manage operating costs by being an operationally excellent, low cost organization, with a continued focus on prudent management of administration costs, and realizing efficiencies from Transformation Program1 investments and other initiatives.
+Moving forward, ICBC will continue to manage operating costs by being an operationally excellent, low cost organization, with a continued focus on prudent management of administration costs, and realizing efficiencies from investments in the Transformation Program investments other initiatives.
+In addition, and in line with the 2017/18 mandate letter, ICBC will work with Government to conduct a comprehensive operating review of ICBC.

-1 The Transformation Program was our business renewal program that replaced aging technology and put systems and business processes in place to support the services customers expect, and to deliver future financial savings.
+&lt;sup>1 The Transformation Program was a business renewal program that replaced aging technology and put systems and business processes in place to support the services customers expect, and to deliver future financial savings.